I Love Recipe

 🔄 Substitution Guide

-However, the dough might be less chewy than with regular flour.
+However, the dough's chewiness might be less compared to using regular flour.

-If you don't have fish sauce, you can season with guk-ganjang (Korean soy sauce for soup), but it may lack the unique deep and refreshing umami flavor of fish sauce.
+If you don't have fish sauce (aekjeot), you can substitute with guk-ganjang (국간장, Korean soup soy sauce) for seasoning, but the unique deep and refreshing umami of fish sauce might be somewhat diminished.

 Dashida (다시다) is key for umami, but if unavailable, you can season with salt and use kelp broth for a more natural umami flavor.